Package Manager Utility

 Using Package Manager

 Package Manager installs packages.
-A package is either an addon or base library, and is identified by a name and version number; has short caption and longer description; and contains a number of files placed under category/addonname folder.
+A package is either an addon or the base library, and is identified by a name and version number; has a short caption and a longer description; and contains a number of files to be placed under the ~addons/<category>/<addonname> folder.

-List of available packages is called catalog.
+The list of available packages is called the catalog.
 Initially it is downloaded from the server and a local copy is saved.
-In order to keep the catalog current, it is loaded from the server periodically (atomatically on each start or manually, per Preferences).
+In order to keep the catalog current, it is loaded from the server periodically (automatically on each start or manually, as per Preferences).

-The catalog and packages are downloaded from JSoftware web server (no personal data sent to the server).
-So the functionality of Package Manager depends on HTTP connection: required for initial catalog download (Setup phase), otherwise the application will close; however subsequently (after-setup runs) it can start in off-line mode for browse-only functionality, but will need to go online for actual catalog updates and downloading packages.
+The catalog and packages are downloaded from Jsoftware's web server (no personal data is sent to the server).
+The functionality of Package Manager therefore depends on an internet connection.
+An internet connection is required for the initial catalog download (setup phase), otherwise Package Manager will close.
+Once initial setup has been completed, Package Manager can start in off-line mode for browse-only functionality, but will need to go online in order to update the catalog or download packages.